Top tips for preparing for open water swimming in the pool23/06/2016

 Preparing for open water swimming: techniques

-So you’re front crawl is awesome and your endurance off the chart.
+So your front crawl is awesome and your endurance off the chart.
 But you need to prepare for a few more surprises open water can spring on you.

 - In the open water there are no lane lines.
 You need to practice looking ahead during your swim to find a marker in the distance to follow.